rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 But what comes when you run into first scaling issues in React's local state management?
 There are two solutions you can choose from: [Redux and MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 Both come with their advantages and disadvantages.
 You can read the linked article to make a more informed decision about them.

 Redux is so popular yet such an innovative place that it comes with its {{% a_blank "own ecosystem" "https://github.com/markerikson/redux-ecosystem-links" %}}.
 When using it with React, you will certainly run into the bridging library {{% a_blank "react-redux" "https://github.com/reactjs/react-redux" %}}.
 It is the official library to connect your view layer (React) to your state layer (Redux).
 A {{% a_blank "similar library" "https://github.com/mobxjs/mobx-react" %}} comes into play when you decide to use MobX instead of Redux.
+If you want to learn Redux, checkout the Redux book {{% a_blank "Taming the State in React" "https://roadtoreact.com/" %}}.

 As mentioned, Redux comes with its own ecosystem.
 The next recommendations are far beyond a simple setup for a React application.
 But when you scaled your application to a certain point, where Redux becomes an inherent part for your application and you are confident in using Redux, I can recommend to have a look into these libraries: {{% a_blank "Redux Saga" "https://github.com/redux-saga/redux-saga" %}}, {{% a_blank "Normalizr" "https://github.com/paularmstrong/normalizr" %}} and {{% a_blank "Reselect" "https://github.com/reactjs/reselect" %}}.
-I am releasing soon a book about state management in React where these topics are taught.
-You can {{% a_blank "subscribe" "https://www.getrevue.co/profile/rwieruch" %}} to get to know when its released.

 **Recommendations:**

 * React's local state
 * Redux or MobX
-  * when doing great with React's local state
+  * only if you are doing great with React's local state
-  * when needed
+  * only if it's needed

 {{% chapter_header "React's Routing" "react-routing" %}}